 Whether it is a warm meal or a pair of shoes, we help people who are housing insecure and living with severe mental health issues address immediate needs and then work towards linking them to longer-term housing, services, and support.
 With programs like Community First, law enforcement no longer has to be the only response to mental health crises and homelessness.

 "Until you begin to deal with that hurt and that trauma on the inside, it's always going to affect you and the things that you do," says Timothy, a program manager for our Men’s Empowerment Program.
 We support the mental health of young men of color by helping address and break the cycle of trauma and violence in the lives of young Black and Brown men in Harlem, NYC.
 With a trauma-informed focus on healing, young men experience a positive shift in how they see themselves and how they can be a resource to their community and the world.

 For 25 years, the Center for Court Innovation has been committed to transforming justice.
 Hear our partners and staff share how the Center started as one program in New York City to change the "status quo" in justice reform.
 Today, we co-create and generate safety, while shrinking the footprint of the legal system.

 The Rev. Kevin Jones is the faith-based organizer in Brooklyn for our Save Our Streets program, working to end gun violence at the neighborhood level by changing local norms.
 "The Rev," as he's known, has created a network of religious leaders of all faiths who share the “Stop Shooting, Start Living” message through community events and rapid responses to individual shootings.

 Amid a dramatic surge in gun violence across the country, some public officials are blaming the spike in New York City on the state's recent bail reforms.
-This research brief, bringing together publicly-available data and research, suggests that is unlikely to be the case.
+This research brief, bringing together publicly available data and research, finds no evidence to support the claim.